brian-trann/funretro-export/README.md

 ## Exporting
 - Must be in funretro-export directory
 - The filename will be the name of the board
+- The file will be exported to the parent directory
 ### Text File
 ```shell
 npm start -- "http://funretro.io/board..."
 ```

 ### CSV file
+- Only content with at least 1 vote will be included in this file output
 ```shell
 npm start -- "http://funretro.io/board..." "csv"
 ```